TheArturthur/CoppermindScraper/Cosmere/Eshonai.md

 ### Venli
 Eshonai has a difficult relationship with her younger sister and her views.

+### Timbre
+Before bonding with Venli, Timbre was beginning the process of bonding with Eshonai.
+The bond did not progress because Eshonai was in Stormform.
+She found Timbre annoying.

 ## Trivia
 The reason Eshonai was killed off and replaced by [[Venli\|Venli]] as the main [[Singer\|singer]] character was that the series already had overabundance of paragon soldiers trying to do the right thing, making her feel superfluous to Brandon.